naumcei/symfony/UPGRADE-8.0.md

 DependencyInjection
 -------------------

+ * Remove `ExtensionInterface::getXsdValidationBasePath()` and `getNamespace()` without alternatives, the XML configuration format is no longer supported
  * Add argument `$throwOnAbstract` to `ContainerBuilder::findTaggedResourceIds()`
  * Registering a service without a class when its id is a non-existing FQCN throws an error
  * Replace `#[TaggedIterator]` and `#[TaggedLocator]` attributes with `#[AutowireLocator]` and `#[AutowireIterator]`